Ram1998-devops/sql-data-datawarehouse-project/README.md

 # SQL Data Warehouse project

-Welcome to Data Warehouse repository
+Welcome to Data Warehouse repository!

 This project demonstrates a comprehensive data warehousing, from building a data warehouse.
 Designed a portfolio project, it highlights induistry best pratices in data engineering.

 ## Project requirements